jcorporation/myMPD/README.md

 The backend is written in C and has no dependencies to external databases or webservers.
 The configuration is stored in plain text files and all the data is pulled on demand from MPD.
 The MPD database is the only source of truth for myMPD.

-The frontend is mobile friendly, written as a PWA and offers on all devices the same functionality.
+The frontend is mobile friendly, written as a PWA in plain JavaScript and offers on all devices the same functionality.

 myMPD also integrates extended features like an advanced jukebox mode, timers, triggers and smart playlists.
 With the integrated lua interpreter myMPD functions can also be scripted.